janderson77/Capstone_Project/README.md

 ### Logging in/ Regstering

-- When first landing on the page you will see a list of games that the app has mods for
+- When first landing on the page you will see the home screen which showcases mods from every supported game

-- You are able to select a game, and view mods for the game, but are not able to download without being a logged in user
+- You are able to either explore the mods offered, or click on the "Games" link to select a game and view mods for your selection, but are not able to download without being a logged in user

 - The option to login/register will be on the top left of the screen